Skip to Content

 3. Canning Jalapeños

-For those who have a ton of jalapeños, it may be best to can them in jars so they can be stored in a cool dark place for months.
+For those who have a ton of jalapeños, it may be best to can them in jars so they can be used throughout the year.

 My favorite recipe for canning jalapeños is what is commonly called Cowboy Candy.
 Sliced jalapeños are cooked in a sweet syrup and processed in a hot water bath canner.

 Use the Cowboy Candy as a condiment on top of sandwiches, burger, hot dogs and more!
-Mix a spoonful in with softened cream cheese and you have an easy appetizer whenever you need one.
+You can even mix a spoonful in with softened cream cheese for an easy appetizer whenever you need one.

 4. How To Freeze Jalapeno Peppers